-I would say at least once a month I make a batch of wings that I don’t share with a soul.
+A few times a year, I make a batch of chicken wings that I don’t share with a soul.
 They are mine and they make me happy.
-Usually I keep it simple and if I have the time my slow cooked chicken wings is my favorite method of cooking them.
+Usually, I keep it simple and if I have the time my slow cooked chicken wings is my favorite method of cooking them.
 But, on this particular day I changed up the rub with some Cajun spices and really liked the subtle difference over a traditional rub.

 If you need something to make for a game day celebration or if you just need some solo comfort food, don’t forget the humble chicken wing!

 You can buy many Cajun or creole labeled spice seasonings at the store these days.
 A traditional Cajun seasoning will use lots of paprika, garlic, black pepper, cayenne pepper, dried herbs like thyme, and brown sugar for some sweetness.

 For this recipe, I like to start with a store-bought spice seasoning (I like Tony Chachere spice) and then I boost the flavors with extra spices to finish the Cajun dry rub!

 You can use any cajun seasoning for this rub.
 If your seasoning is particularly spicy, then you might want to dial it back a bit.
 The brown sugar cancels out some of the heat though so you can go heavy on the rub.